Are you wondering why your puppy can’t seem to learn what you would like them to do but insists on repeating the behaviour which drives you mad?

 - Give your puppy the opportunity of replacement behaviour if necessary

-- Punishment does not work
+- Punishment does not work and is confusing

 And enjoy your puppy's company while you can – they will be all grown up before you know it!